Tasm-Devil/BLE2WebSocket/README.md

 This is the perfect [tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-the-mosquitto-mqtt-messaging-broker-on-ubuntu-18-04-quickstart) how to setup mosquitto with wss and certbot (*Let's Encrypt*)

 ## Roadmap
-- Write a Circuitpython-module for MQTT over BLE.
+- Make a [Webcomponent](https://www.webcomponents.org/) out of this relay
-- switch to [Eclipse Paho Javascript client](https://www.eclipse.org/paho/clients/js/) because mosquitto.js is [deprecated](https://mosquitto.org/blog/2013/05/mosquitto-javascript-client-deprecated/).
+- Rewrite and extend the GUI, using [ELM](https://elm-lang.org/).

 ## Contributions
 Are welcome!